As a developer

 - Document how to create a distribution

-#1 Updated by Benni Mack almost 5 years ago
+#1 Updated by Benni Mack about 5 years ago

 - Description updated (diff)

 What's in a distribution?

 Starting with TYPO3 CMS 6.2, the TYPO3 CMS Core can deal with distributions.
 A distribution is at it’s base a typical TYPO3 extension.
 However, a distribution is usually there to deliver not just code or additional database fields and tables, but also content and / or pre-configured settings to run sites directly with just a few configuration tweaks.
 It is also possible to run multiple distributions at the same time in one TYPO3 CMS system, as they only provide records (pages, content etc.), typoscript and other settings.
 This is done by installing an extension that provides additional content and files.

 Distributions can be found like extensions on typo3.org.
 They are available in the TYPO3 Extension Repository and can be downloaded via the Extension Manager in the TYPO3 backend.
 Additionally, in the extension manager there is an extra submodule called “Distributions” to show more information about available distributions, install and configure a distribution.

 Creating your own distribution

 As a distribution is just a TYPO3 extension, it needs only two files: ext_emconf.php and ext_icon.gif.
 In the ext_emconf.php file the category option needs to be set to “distribution”.
 Let’s take an extension called “mydistrib” to see what is needed.

 There are two more files, showing a preview icon in the Distributions section of the Extension Manager of TYPO3 CMS.
 Place two images in a subfolder called “XYZ”.